skoyamamd/vep105_loftee/README.md

 ## Post-processing

-Now we need to select the "worst consequence by gene, canonical" variant annotations.
+Now we need to select the "worst consequence by gene on the MANE SELECT transcript (if available) or the 'canonical' transcript (if MANE SELECT isn't available)" variant annotations (wow, what a mouthful).
 To munge the data into a format to carry this out easily (with our python code in [SAIGE-annotations-for-BRaVa](https://github.com/BRaVa-genetics/SAIGE-annotations-for-BRaVa), we use the BCFtools vep-split plugin.
 If you don't have BCFtools (we'd be surprised though), go ahead and install it following the instructions [here](https://samtools.github.io/bcftools/howtos/install.html).
 In order to use the BCFtools plugins, the environment variable `BCFTOOLS_PLUGIN` must be set and point to the correct location:

 ```
 export BCFTOOLS_PLUGINS=/path/to/bcftools/plugins